-The site is allocated for housing under Policy HG4HB of the Ashfield Local Plan Review and as such the principle of housing is acceptable in social terms, the scheme would deliver 206 dwellings, 38 of which would be affordable units and be secured by a planning obligation.
+The site is allocated for housing under Policy HG4HB of the Ashfield Local Plan Review and as such the principle of housing is acceptable In social terms, the scheme would deliver 217 dwellings, 40 of which would be affordable units and be secured by a planning obligation.
 The Council cannot currently demonstrate a 5-year housing land supply and the provision of new homes, including affordable homes, carries significant weight in the determination of this planning application.

 In economic terms, the Government has made clear its view that house building plays an important role in promoting economic growth.
 The scheme would provide economic benefits during the construction phase and in the longer term it would result in increased expenditure in the local economy.
 There would also be further benefits arising from increased Council Tax receipts and New Homes Bonus (NHB).
-These are generic benefits, that would occur with any major development, however given the current economic climate - these are considered to carry significant weight.
+These are generic benefits that would occur with any major development, however given the current economic climate - these are considered to carry medium weight.

-In environmental terms, the scheme has shown to result in a net loss in overall biodiversity on site, however this is offset by contributions towards habitat improvement and tree planting elsewhere.
+In environmental terms, the scheme has shown to result in a net loss in overall biodiversity on site, however this is offset by contributions towards habitat improvements and tree planting elsewhere.
 There would also be the loss of an outlier badger set, TPO trees and hedgerows.
-However, mitigation and enhancement measures are proposed with substantial hedgerow re-planning, native species planting, bird and bat boxes.
-A contribution is also to be secured for biodiversity offsetting.
+However, mitigation and enhancement measures are proposed with substantial hedgerow re-planting, native species planting, bird and bat boxes.
 Overall, these impacts carry neutral weight.

-The layout, appearance and scale of the development is considered to be acceptable, with the proposals subject to an independent assessment.
+The layout, appearance and scale of the development is considered to be acceptable, with the proposals having been subject to an independent Design Review.
 The impact upon highways safety, local residents amenity, flooding and landscape have all been assessed and considered acceptable - subject to planning conditions in certain cases.

-Overall, the proposed development is considered to broadly accord with both the development plan and the NPPF.
-Accordingly, approval is recommended, subject to the conditions outlined below and relevant Section 106 contributions.
+Overall, the proposed development is considered to accord with both the development plan and the NPPF.
+Accordingly, approval is recommended, subject to the conditions outlined below and Section 106 requirements.